threefoldtech/playground/docs/user_stories.md

     - Applying for issues in github and the developers will solve them.
     - There's also a live chat at the bottom for any issue.
 ---
+## Deployments Access

+    - As I user I want to know how to access my deployments
+### Acceptance Criteria

+    - User can learn all about deployments from the 'Quick start documentation', that explains all about it.
+    - User can access them via SSH command which is explained in the documentation.
+---
 ## Full Virtual Machine Deployment

     - As a user I expect to know deploy Full Virtual machine easily with all its configurations.